 A traditional hard drive (HDD) has several components to it.
-There is a metal disc with a magnetic coating that stores the data.
-It has a read/write arm that finds and records information on the drive.
-This is old school technology for a computer, when you look at how quickly everything is advancing.
-It is, however, better than the 50, 24” wide hard drives used in 1956 to achieve 3.75 Mb of memory.
-Today, a 3.5” drive is standard, and can reach as high as 10 Tb.
-The compactness of the drives is allowing computer manufacturers to build sleeker, faster computers with even more processing and storage capabilities.
+To begin with, there’s a metal disc with a magnetic coating that stores the data and a read/write arm that finds and records information on the drive.
+This is old school technology for a computer, especially when you consider how quickly the industry is advancing.
+It is, however, better than the 50, 24”-wide hard drives used in 1956 to achieve 3.75 Mb of memory.
+Today, a 3.5” drive is standard and can reach as high as 10 Tb, the compact size of the drive allowing computer manufacturers to build sleeker, faster computers with even more processing and storage capabilities.

-Now why would there be a need for something different than the hard drive that everyone knows and loves?
-They have several flaws.
-For one, their power capabilities are capped by the read/write arm and the amount of data that you can fit into a magnetic field.
-In addition, they can be very bogged down with information, causing the whole computer to run slower than a user would like.
-Then because of the moving parts, if the computer is dropped at all, the arm or the disc could be damaged.
+Now, why would there be a need for something different than the hard drive that everyone knows and loves?
+First of all, they have several flaws.
+Their power capabilities are capped by the read/write arm as well as the amount of data that you can fit into a magnetic field.
+In addition, they can become extremely bogged down with information, causing the whole computer to run slower than a user would like.
+Finally, due to it’s moving parts, if the computer is dropped at all, the arm or the disc of the HDD could become damaged.

-Because there are no moving parts the possibility of damaging the components in an SSD are decreased significantly.
-They are also one single piece, so they are harder to break.
+Because there are no moving parts, the possibility of damaging the components in an SSD are greatly decreased.
+They also consist of only one single, solid piece, making them extremely hard to break.
 If you drop your computer, the chances of your SSD being damaged are much less than your HDD.

-SSD’s boot computers in seconds now, as compared to minutes on an HDD.
-They are also able to launch and run apps much faster.
-As a whole, SSD’s are faster.
-There is no read/write arm that has to find the information and then return it back to the system.
+SSDs boot computers in seconds now, as compared to minutes with an HDD.
+They’re also able to launch and run apps much faster.
+As a whole, SSDs are significantly faster.
+There’s no read/write arm that has to find the information and then return it back to the system.

-Fragmentation is when data that gets stored on a hard drive gets scared around the hard drive disk platter.
+Fragmentation is when data stored on a hard drive is scattered around the hard drive disk platter.
 This occurs usually due to a lack of space for larger files.
-With SSD’s, this doesn’t occur.
-The SSD is not physically reading anything, so there is not one single location a file can be stored or found.
-This makes it faster and prevents the information from being broken or lost.
+With SSDs, this doesn’t occur.
+The SSD is not physically reading anything, so there is not one single location where a file can be stored or found.
+This makes the SSD faster and prevents the information from becoming broken or lost.

 Again, since there are no moving parts, there is nothing that an SSD can do to make noise.

 The longevity of an SSD is phenomenal.
 They will wear down slower than any HDD.
-With technology advancing so rapidly, you would have to upgrade to keep up with the times before replacing a broken SSD.
+With technology advancing so rapidly, you would have to upgrade your SSD just to keep up with the times before replacing one that brakes.

-Both SSD’s and HDD’s have their advantages individually, but SSD takes the cake here.
+Both SSDs and HDDs have their advantages individually, but SSDs takes the cake here.
 With the advanced capabilities, an SSD can enhance your computer exponentially.
-SSD’s are perfect for everyone, and can even be used in combination with hard drives to get the optimum performance from your computer.
-If you have been considering upgrading your computer, upgrading to an SSD could be the single best upgrade that you do for your rig.
-That’s what an SSD can do for you.
+SSDs are perfect for everyone, and can even be used in combination with hard drives for optimal performance.
+If you’ve been considering upgrading your computer, upgrading to an SSD could be the single best upgrade that you do for your rig.
+And that’s what an SSD can do for you!